On the positivity of MSbar parton distributions: PDF positivity

 These two arguments were argued in Ref.~\cite{Candido:2020yat} to be equivalent.
 However, while positivity of the physical observable is guaranteed at all scales, it has been recently shown in Ref.~\cite{Collins:2021vke} that positivity of the $d$-dimensional collinear-unsubtracted (called ``bare'' PDF in Ref.~\cite{Candido:2020yat}) cannot hold at all scales, and must necessarily fail at a low-enough scale.
 This then raises the issue of the relation between the two routes to positivity of Ref.~\cite{Candido:2020yat}, and more in general, the question of whether the argument of Ref.~\cite{Collins:2021vke} invalidates the positivity argument of Ref.~\cite{Candido:2020yat}, or perhaps it restricts its domain of validity.
 This, in turn, raises the question of the precise domain of validity of positivity: as mentioned, in Ref.~\cite{Candido:2020yat} it was shown to hold in the perturbative region, but no precise assessment of this region was given.

 It is the purpose of this note to address all these questions in turn.
 The argument of Ref.~\cite{Candido:2020yat} is based on two steps, first the construction or choice of a positive factorization scheme, and then the transformation from this scheme to \msbar{}, and consequently a general assessment requires revisiting both steps.
-Specifically, in Section~\ref{sec:fact} we address the issue of the implications of the argument of Ref.~\cite{Collins:2021vke} for PDF positivity, by examining the implications of this argument for the construction of a scheme with positive partonic cross-sections of Ref.~\cite{Candido:2020yat}.
-In Section~\ref{sec:pospos} we then study specifically the issue of the transformation to the \msbar{} scheme, by starting with the simplest option, namely, a physical factorization scheme.
-Finally, in Section~\ref{sec:pheno}, by combining the results of the previous two sections, we discuss the relation between the two routes to positivity of Ref.~\cite{Candido:2020yat} and we assess phenomenologically the domain of applicability of positivity conditions.
+Specifically, in Section~\ref{sec:fact} we address the more conceptual issue of understanding if and where positivity of the PDF holds, also in light of the implications of the argument of Ref.~\cite{Collins:2021vke} for the construction of a scheme with positive partonic cross-sections of Ref.~\cite{Candido:2020yat}.
+In Section~\ref{sec:pospos} we instead address the pragmatic issue of determining whether PDFs in the \msbar{} scheme are positive or not, by studying the transformation to this scheme from a scheme in which PDFs are surely positive, namely, a physical factorization scheme, and assessing phenomenologically the domain of applicability of positivity conditions.
+The implications of our results, specifically to the concrete issue of PDF determination, are discussed in Section~\ref{sec:conc}.